 When selecting which ecommerce platform to sell on, you want to look out for what’s best for you.
 Printful currently integrates with 13 of the top ecommerce platforms.
-If you’re a little overwhelmed by all of your options, here’s a comparison chart and video to help highlight the differences between each platform.
+If you’re a little overwhelmed by all of your options, here’s a comparison chart to help highlight the differences between each platform.

 After thorough research, Ryan decided that Shopify would be the best fit for him to work with.
 With Shopify’s Printful integration, Ryan liked the idea of being more hands-off when it came to fulfilling orders.
 He found a win-win situation: a seamless interaction for his customers, and ease of use for himself.

 “It was really appealing with trying to start something new and hopefully get to the point where it can be passive income and another stream of revenue for my family.”

 Shopify is one of the most popular ecommerce platforms and Printful is a top-rated print-on-demand service on their app store.
 If you’re looking to an ecommerce platform, Shopify is a great one to check out!
 It’s extremely intuitive and user-friendly.